About the Innovation Office

 Prakhar has done multiple projects using data science tools and machine learning algorithms.
 He was awarded first runner up prize in Data Science Competition 2019 at TAMU which involved time series forecasting of demand and revenue of a popular bike rental company based on Los Angeles.
 He also published two research papers in International Journals and worked as research associates at different organizations.

 Vicky helps City staff better understand the needs and experiences of residents to design more impactful programs and services.
 She brings over a decade of community engagement, social impact, and service design savvy to the role.
 Prior to joining the Innovation Office, Vicky worked as a performance auditor for the Office of the City Auditor and a neighborhood liaison at Austin Code Department.
+Before joining the City, she formerly worked in various communications roles at The University of Texas at Austin and managed a startup co-working space whose mission was to support women and diverse entrepreneurs.
+Vicky is a returned Peace Corps Volunteer with service in Niger and Madagascar.
 She earned a Bachelor of Arts in Cognitive Sciences from Rice University and a certificate in Interaction Design and Social Entrepreneurship from Austin Center for Design.